Kathleen Ridder: Later life

 Ridder was married to Robert for 56 years, until his death in 2000.
-She moved to Florida in 2008.
-She died at home in Lantana, Florida on April 3, 2017.
+She moved to Lantana, Florida in 2008, later volunteered as a hospice worker, funded exhibits at the South Florida Science Center and Aquarium for water quality and restoring the Everglades, and funded educational programs operated by the League of Women Voters in Palm Beach, Florida.
+She died at home on April 3, 2017.

 Honors and awards

 Ridder was inducted into the University of Minnesota M Club Hall of Fame in 1990 as a benefactor, and received the Director's Award in 2004 in recognition of her generosity and service to the Minnesota Golden Gophers sports programs.
 The American Hockey Coaches Association recognized Ridder and her late husband in 2009 with the Joe Burke Award, for dedication to women's ice hockey.